Who we work with

 Ripples of Hope Festival

-Brave Day also created an interactive multimedia e-book of poetry submissions by acclaimed international poets and writers, as well as follow up learning videos and resources.
+Brave Day co-created several short films with international poets and an interactive multimedia e-book featuring poetry submissions from acclaimed international poets and writers, along with follow-up learning videos and resources.

 Poetry and Misogyny